Brazil cites Olympic organizers over workers fixing athletes' village

-RIO DE JANEIRO, July 27 Brazil's labor ministry, following a surprise inspection, on Wednesday cited organizers of the upcoming Rio Olympics over labor conditions for about 600 temporary workers brought in to make repairs on housing for athletes.
+RIO DE JANEIRO Brazil's labour ministry, following a surprise inspection, on Wednesday cited organizers of the upcoming Rio Olympics over labour conditions for about 600 temporary workers brought in to make repairs on housing for athletes.

 The inspection, the latest headache for organizers this week after athletes complained about dirty and unfinished rooms, led inspectors to demand paperwork about contracts and conditions for the workers, some of whom complained of working nearly 24-hour shifts.

-Inspectors found workers without proper documentation for labor and social security registries, the ministry said in a statement.
+Inspectors found workers without proper documentation for labour and social security registries, the ministry said in a statement.

 "Workdays of up to 23 hours were also verified," the statement said.

-Rio 2016, as the local organizing committee is known, said in a statement that the inspection violated an agreement it has with the ministry regarding the paperwork, without giving further explanation.
+Rio 2016, as the local organising committee is known, said in a statement that the inspection violated an agreement it has with the ministry regarding the paperwork, without giving further explanation.

 Rio 2016 said it would present the relevant documents Wednesday evening.
 It brought in the workers as it races to address complaints over filth, poor plumbing and wiring at the Olympic Village ahead of the start of the Games on Aug.
 5.